 Jesus claims the same power and authority as God

 Power to forgive sins

-In the account of the paralysed man who was lowered, still in his bed, through the roof of the house wherein Jesus was teaching (Lk 5:17-26), Jesus’ response was to deal with his spiritual need: “And when he saw their faith, he said unto him, Man, thy sins are forgiven thee” (verse 20).
+In the account of the paralysed man who was lowered, still in his bed, through the roof of the house wherein Jesus was teaching (Lk 5:17-26), Jesus’ response was to deal with his spiritual need: “And when he saw their faith, he said, Man, thy sins are forgiven thee” (verse 20).